Druvamayor/devops-and-aws-cloud-computing/Devops-pipeline-with-jenkins-bucketS3-github/Readme.md

 <span>![</span><span></span><span>]</span><span>(</span><span>![Screenshot](assets/5.5.png)</span><span>)</span>

-#### Step 6: Create a Github Repository and Clone it on Your Local Machine
+#### Step 6: Create a Github Repository, Clone it on Your Local Machine and configure Jenkins with Github

 - Create a Github repository called "devops" (or the name you want) wich contains a folder called "jobs" and inside this create a file called Dockerfile, a simple static web file (.html) and a jenkinsfile.
 You can use my Github repository and study the code structure inside of each file.

+- Configure Jenkins with Github using Github webhooks Link about how to do it: https://www.cprime.com/resources/blog/how-to-integrate-jenkins-github/ If the link above fails, you can find information on Google easily.

+  Thanks to webhook, Jenkins build will be triggered automatically when a new changes push in the repository.

 #### Step 7: Setup S3 Bucket